Don't just do Rockynats. Do Rocky!

 • Take a stroll along the winding pathways of Rockhampton's heritage-listed Botanic Gardens and let the kids blow off some steam at the giant playground, featuring Ernie the Dingo.
 The Garden Tearooms provides refreshments throughout your journey so you can take a break between the attractions.

-• Mount Archer (Nurim) is a slice of paradise all on it's own offering tranquil and scenic views of rolling mountains towards the east and stunning city views from the west.
+• Mount Archer (Nurim) is a slice of paradise all on its own offering tranquil and scenic views of rolling mountains towards the east and stunning city views from the west.
 Nurim Circuit's accessible boardwalk is ideal for snap happy families looking to capture the perfect insta pic, with a playground nearby for the kids to enjoy.
 The national park offers a range of walking tracks to wander and explore while you immerse yourself in the beautiful sounds of nature.
 We recommend sunrise or sunset to truly experience this place!

 Take a Day Trip